-How to speedup WordPress website?
-This is commonly asked question, with lots of different approaches and various experiences.
+How to speed up a WordPress website?
+This is a commonly asked question, with lots of different approaches and various experiences.

 A few months ago I have reactivated my personal blog.
 Yes, the one you are reading right now.
 I am trying to write high quality technical articles.
 However, I also want to make my web site technically optimized.

 Therefore, I selected WordPress as a good and simple CMS (Content Management System) and decided to optimize it for speed.

 This article explains how to speedup the WordPress website and how to accomplish similar results as I have accomplished here.

 - Firstly, I will show you the results that I have accomplished.

 - Secondly, I will write about speed concerns and concepts I have implemented.

 - Finally, I will discuss about possible improvements which I plan to do in future.

 So, you like reading about speedup and how to improve performance of your web site?
 That’s great!
 Improving your web site speed with have a great impact on your SEO performance, get you more visits and better reach of your content.

 Level up your skills today: Subscribe to my newsletter for free and get notifications about new posts (max 1 email/week, just to keep you in “the loop”).
 Try it, you can cancel anytime with a single click.